WELCOME TO THE WORLD WAR II WARBIRD GROUP

 IF YOU KNOW ANYONE WHO MAY BE INTERESTED IN ATTENDING OR JOINING THIS GREAT GROUP PLEASE SEND THEM OUR WAY.

-THE WORLD WAR TWO WARBIRD GROUP MEETS BI-MONTHLY (JANUARY, MARCH, MAY, JULY, SEPTEMBER, AND NOVEMBER) ON THE FOURTH WEDNESDAY OF THE MONTH AT THE STOCKTON FIELD AVIATION MUSEUMS HANGAR AT 7PM.
+THE WORLD WAR TWO WARBIRD GROUP MEETS BI-MONTHLY (MARCH, MAY, JULY, SEPTEMBER, AND NOVEMBER) ON THE THIRD WEDNESDAY OF THE MONTH AT THE STOCKTON FIELD AVIATION MUSEUMS HANGAR AT 7PM.

 MEMBERSHIP IS $12 PER YEAR AND MAY BE SENT TO: